nguyenthanhdat23012003/Book_Store_Management/README.md

 ## Important

-> Before seeding data, you must to unzip the data.zip inside /data_for_seeding/
+> Before seeding data, you must to unzip the data.zip inside /Media_store/storage/app/
-> then move it to /Media_store/storage/app/public/
 > The dir must be look like this:

 ![alt text](image.png)